MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 ## Choose your IDE

 While you can use Q# with Python in any IDE, we highly recommend using Visual Studio Code (VS Code) IDE for your Q# + Python applications.
-By using Visual Studio Code and the QDK Visual Studio Code extension you gain access to richer functionality such as warnings, syntax highlighting, project templates, and more.
+With the QDK Visual Studio Code extension you gain access to richer functionality such as warnings, syntax highlighting, project templates, and more.

 If you would like to use VS Code: